 Baby Growth Chart Interpretation

-Before you check out the charts to know about your baby weight, you should know how to interpret the growth charts.
+Before you check out the Height and Weight Chart for Babies to know about your baby weight, you should know how to interpret the growth charts.

 In the below Simplified field charts there are 5 percentiles – 3% , 15%, 50%, 85%, 97%